tommasobicego/RunAnalysisGetCleanData/README.md

     }

 **giveMeTrainSet**
-function that returns the complete set of data contained by the directory train, and already formatted.
+function that returns the complete set of data contained by the directory train, and already formatted in a data.table.

     giveMeTrainSet <- function(){
       ytrain <- readytrain()